whateverbits/scrollmus/README.md

 </ul>
 ```

-### 3. Initialize Scrollmus.
-In the footer of your page, after the content, initialize Scrollmus by passing in a selector for the navigation links that should be detected as the user scrolls.
+In the footer of your page, after the [include](#include), initialize Scrollmus by passing in a selector for the navigation links that should be detected as the user scrolls.

 ```html
 <script>